piyushrj100/piyushrj100/README.md

 ### Hi there 👋
-🔭 I’m currently working on python related projects
+🔭 I’m currently working on python related projects.

-🌱 I’m currently learning python and data structures
+🌱 I’m currently learning python and data structures.

 👯 I’m looking to collaborate on open source projects in python.

 <!--